un4rch/openpilot_AdvExamples/README.md

 ![Supercombo model architecture](images/supercombo_architecture.png)

 #### Architecture and Input Processing
 The Supercombo model processes inputs from the car’s front-facing camera, which captures the road environment in real-time.
-These images are transformed from RGB format into **YUV 4:2:0** format for more efficient processing.
+These images are transformed from BGR format into **YUV 4:2:0** format for more efficient processing.
 The input consists of two consecutive frames that are resized and concatenated to form a (12×128×256) input tensor.
 This preprocessing allows the model to utilize temporal information, crucial for making accurate predictions in dynamic driving environments

 ![Supercombo model inputs and outputs](images/supercombo_input_output.png)